St. Paddy’s Day Celebrations in Buenos Aires ☘️

 News coverage of Saint Patrick’s Day in the Retiro neighborhood of Buenos Aires (link opens in new window).

-Indeed, it is in part due to the out of control party that the city decided to move the official celebrations away from the pubs and to Plaza de Mayo to lesson the typical St. Paddy’s Day chaos.
+Indeed, it is in part due to the out-of-control party that the city decided to move the official celebrations away from the pubs and to Plaza de Mayo to lessen the typical St. Paddy’s Day chaos.

 Kilkenny Pub in downtown Buenos Aires, Argentina